yehzhang/RapidTest/README.md

 ### Other features

 - You can use `ListNode` and `TreeNode` in your `solution.py` directly like you did in the LeetCode editor without first importing them.
+- In case a problem requires modifying arguments in place, you can specify this situation like `with Test(in_place=True)` so that all returned values are replaced by their corresponding arguments.
+When not all arguments are needed, you may pass `in_place` with an integer or a list of integers, each of which represents the index of an argument to replace.
 - Sometimes the order of returned elements in a list does not matter.
 You may specify this situation like:
     ```Python
     from rapidtest import Test, unordered